obsidianmd/obsidian-help/en/Obsidian Sync/Share remote vaults.md

 Collaborators need an active Obsidian Sync subscription to access a shared vault.
 Joining a shared remote vault doesn't count towards your [[Limitations#How many remote vaults can I have?|vault limit]].

-Collaborators receive the same permissions as the vault owner.
+Except for adding new collaborators, collaborators receive the same permissions as the vault owner.
 Fine-grained permissions are not supported.

 If the remote vault is [[Obsidian Sync/Security and privacy|end-to-end encrypted]], collaborators need to enter the encryption password when they set up the vault.